SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 </ItemGroup>
 ```

-But most of the time you will want to expose the endpoints using HTTP in an ASP.NET Core application on Cloud Foundry and integrate with the Pivotal Apps Manager.
-In that case there is a package, `Steeltoe.Management.CloudFoundryCore` that you can reference which will bring in everything you need.
+However, most of the time, you probably want to expose the endpoints over HTTP in an ASP.NET Core application on Cloud Foundry and integrate with the Pivotal Apps Manager.
+In that case, you can reference a package called `Steeltoe.Management.CloudFoundryCore`, which will bring in everything you need.

-Simply add the following `PackageReference` to your `.csproj` file:
+To do so, add the following `PackageReference` to your `.csproj` file:

 ```xml
 <ItemGroup>